OpenJVS/OpenJVS-Legacy/README.md

 # OpenJVS Legacy

+Please use the latest version of OpenJVS here: https://github.com/openjvs/openjvs

 This repository contains the following legacy versions of OpenJVS:

 - OpenJVS-0.1 - The original version of OpenJVS called JVSEmulator written orignally in python and then ported to C